N3b3x/hf-tmc5160-driver/examples/esp32/main/fatigue_test_espnow/README.md

   - Configures SGT threshold for homing
   - Handles false stall detection with movement thresholds

 Both implementations follow the `IBoundsFinder` interface, allowing easy switching between methods.
-The method is selected via the `bounds_method_stallguard` setting in the UI.
+The method is selected via the `bounds_method_stallguard` setting from the remote controller.

-### UART Command Interface
+## UART Command Interface

 The test unit supports the same UART commands as the standalone fatigue test examples: